Lightning-Universe/lightning-flash/docs/source/general/backbones.rst

 **********
-Backbones
+Backbones and Heads
 **********

 Backbones are the pre trained models that can be used to fine tune a task.
-The backbones that are available can be found by using the :func:`Task.available_backbones`.
+The backbones or heads that are available can be found by using the ``available_backbones`` and ``available_heads`` functions.

 To get the available backbones for a task like :class:`~flash.image.classification.model.ImageClassifier`, run: